 An Overview of Mental Health in Mount Vernon, New York

-Life is Mount Vernon can be relatively peaceful.
+Life in Mount Vernon can be relatively peaceful.
 However, the city does face some specific challenges.

 - Crime: Some residents report that crime is not as bad as the city’s reputation would lead one to think, but the violent crime rate in Mount Vernon is approximately twice that of New York state.
-It’s not unusual if residents experience fear or anxiety in higher crime areas.
+It’s not unusual for residents to experience fear or anxiety in higher crime areas.